frhl/call_chets/README.md

 ```

 **Step 3: Create VCF**
-Here, you'll convert the results into a VCF file with additive or recessive encoding.
+Convert the results into a VCF file with additive or recessive encoding.
 Genes with variants on either the paternal or maternal haplotype  will be encoded with a dosage of 1, while genes with variants on both haplotypes will be encoded as a dosage of 2.
 Use `--mode recessive` to only keep sites with both haplotypes affected.
 ```
 ./encode_vcf \
   --input trio.result.txt \